-The climate of the cemeteries arouses multiple sensations, from melancholy to curiosity, especially in those who hold true historical or artistic treasures.
-Because of this, there is a growing worldwide interest in tourism for the necropolis, which has become an indispensable part of the travel itinerary of those who do not give up visiting new and surprising places.
+The atmosphere of cemeteries arouses multiple sensations, from melancholy to curiosity, especially in those that hold true historical or artistic treasures.
+Because of this, the tourist interest in necropolises is growing all over the world, and they have become an indispensable part of the travel itinerary of those who don't give up visiting new and surprising places.

-We have gathered below five amazing cemeteries around the world and learn how to visit them.
-Check out!
+We have gathered below five amazing cemeteries around the world and how to visit them.
+Check them out!

 1) Recoleta Cemetery (Buenos Aires, Argentina)

 This is probably one of the most famous tourist cemeteries in the world.
-Located in the elegant Recoleta neighborhood, in a prime area of the Argentine capital, the site is home to tombs of personalities such as Evita Perón, one of the most iconic political figures of the last century.
-The cemetery offers visitors monitored tours with English, Spanish and Italian speaking interpreters.
+Located in the elegant Recoleta neighborhood, in a prime area of the Argentine capital, the site houses the graves of personalities such as Evita Perón, one of the most emblematic political figures of the last century.
+The cemetery offers visitors guided tours with interpreters who speak English, Spanish, and Italian.

 2) Highgate Cemetery (London, England)

-This cemetery immediately brings the visitor to the scenes of classic thriller movies, with their graves set in trees and vast vegetation.
-His most distinguished burial is sociologist Karl Marx, and the space also houses graves with fighters from World War I. Guided tours are available to tourists for £ 4 (price February 2019).
+This cemetery immediately brings visitors back to classic thriller movie scenes, with its graves set amidst trees and vast vegetation.
+Its most illustrious interred is sociologist Karl Marx, and the space also houses graves of World War I fighters.
+Guided tours are available to tourists for £4 (price in February 2019).

-3) Saint John the Baptist Cemetery (Rio de Janeiro, Brazil)
+3) São João Batista Cemetery (Rio de Janeiro, Brazil)

-Tombs filled with wreaths and other honors are common in São João Batista Cemetery, which houses national personalities such as Carmen Miranda, Tom Jobim, Cazuza and aviator Santos Dumont.
-It is known as the “cemetery of the stars” and since 2014 offers visitors guided tours.
+Tombstones full of flower crowns and other tributes are commonplace at São João Batista Cemetery, which is home to national personalities such as Carmen Miranda, Tom Jobim, Cazuza, and aviator Santos Dumont.
+It is known as the ?cemetery of the stars?, and since 2014 has offered visitors guided tours.

-Filled with legends and stories, St. Louis # 1, New Orleans's oldest cemetery, houses figures such as voodoo queen Marie Laveau.
-On his grave, visitors mark three X and make a wish.
-Some companies in the city offer guided tours at this and other local cemeteries.
+Full of legends and stories, St. Louis No. 1, the oldest cemetery in New Orleans, is home to such figures as the voodoo queen, Marie Laveau.
+At her grave, visitors mark three X's and make some request.
+Some companies in the city offer a guided tour of this and other local cemeteries.